Nx Powertoys is an API connector that extends the functionality of a Nx Witness Server

 - Download the appropriate

-package for your Ubuntu/Debian version
+.debpackage for your Ubuntu/Debian version - Example:

 nxpowertoys_[version]_amd64.deb